jarvisteach/appJar/docs/mkdocs/docs/GuiOptions.md

 ### Widget Positioning
 ----

-The below commands allow the user to change how RWBAtools lays out widgets on the screen.
+The below commands allow the user to change how appJar lays out widgets on the screen.

 ####Location